gentoo-mirror/SarahMiaOverlay/README.md

 ## Updates:

+**2022/04/09)** budgie-desktop-10.6.1, budgie-screensaver-5.0.1, budgie-meta-10.6.1, budgie-control-center-1.0.1 are all added.
+Appstream updated with new ~ppc keyword.

-2022/04/06) budgie-desktop-10.5.3-r2 and budgie-desktop-view-1.1.1 are made stable.
+**2022/04/06)** budgie-desktop-10.5.3-r2 and budgie-desktop-view-1.1.1 are made stable.
 Readme updated to clarify some stuff regarding keywords.

-2022/03/15) budgoe-desktop-10.6, budgie-screensaver-5.0, budgie-extras-1.4.0 and budgie-desktop-view-1.2 have been added. budgie-extras-1.2.0 has been removed.
+**2022/03/15)** budgoe-desktop-10.6, budgie-screensaver-5.0, budgie-extras-1.4.0 and budgie-desktop-view-1.2 have been added. budgie-extras-1.2.0 has been removed.

-2022/01/17) budgie-desktop-10.5.3-r1 added with mutter 9 support for those running unstable gnome41.3+ version.
+**2022/01/17)** budgie-desktop-10.5.3-r1 added with mutter 9 support for those running unstable gnome41.3+ version.
 Removed old version of budgie-desktop.
 Budgie-extras-1.3.0 made stable.

-2021/12/15) Budgie-desktop and budgie-screensaver been made stable due to not getting any reports.
+**2021/12/15)** Budgie-desktop and budgie-screensaver been made stable due to not getting any reports.
 Budgie-extras will be set to stable later mid january if nothing changes.
 At the same time budgie-desktop version 10.5.2 will be removed as it has become obsolete.

 **: Unstable/stable refers to keywords in regards to e.g. x86/amd64 vs ~x86/~amd64 !